pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/hiring.md

 To students: If you have a strong mathematical background and are interested in visiting or working on a project with me, please drop me an email at pgao@student.ust.hk.

 * PhD Students  [<a href="https://sds.cuhk.edu.cn/en/phd-programmes/applications" target="_blank"><span style="color:black">Application</span></a>]
-  - According to policy, the application will be submitted to the school recruitment committee, which will make the final acceptance decision.
+  - According to policy, the application will be submitted to the school recruitment committee, who will make the final acceptance decision.
+Successful applicants will choose their advisors on the second year of their graduate studies.
   -  CUHK degree, flexible research directions,  international academic environment and extensive industry cooperation opportunities.
       - Tuition waiver（up to RMB95,000 per year)
       - Stipend（will be paid for nine to twelve months a year, various levels, around RMB6000-RMB10000 pre-tax per month）